 The goal of this project is to develop a novel method of communication for individuals suffering from a wide range of communicative disorders.
 Currently, there are no devices on the market that are fast, inexpensive, aesthetic, and allow the user to add emotion to their communication.
-We present work already accomplished, several design alternatives for hardware development, and a comparative weighted matrix to match our product design specifications.
-We chose to pursue a rechargeable compression driver based platform to be carried on the hip, or in a pack.
+Our design provides instantaneous speech, interfaces with a number of sound sources, and attaches to the user's belt in an aesthetically-pleasing manner.